helloRupa/simply-budget/README.md

 Start the json-server and app at same time: 8000 and 3000, respectively

+### `npm run naked`

+Start the json-server w/ a copy of the empty db and run the app: ports 8000 and 3000

 ### `yarn start`

 Runs the app in the development mode.<br />